 We strolled out of the park at closing time and I caught up on the news on the bus to Magic Kingdom.
 At this point, the water parks were closing Thursday and Friday, but there was no official word on the parks—although at this point, with the storm on its way, everyone was just waiting for the official word on what the closing time would be.

 (Side note: this is pretty much exactly how it went down before Hurricane Irma.
-The water parks were closed, the campgrounds were evacuated, the cruises were canceled, but the official word on closing the parks came down later).
+The water parks were closed, the campgrounds were evacuated, the cruises were canceled, but the official word on closing the parks came down as the storm was approaching).

 Dad declared, “I want to be evacuated from a park.
 We’ve never been walked off a ride.
 I want to send Mom a text that says, ‘Getting evacuated from Magic Kingdom.’”